Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 This solution obeys conservation laws \eqref{eq: energy} and \eqref{eq: mass}, and the flow map

 is Lipschitz continuous.
 Moreover, there exists a constant $\eta_0>0$ such that if $\|u_0\|_{H^s(\R\times\bS^3)}\le\eta_0$ then the solution extends globally in time. \end{theorem}

-The function spaces $X^s([0,T))$ used to construct the solution in the above theorem, namely those in Definition \ref{def: Xs Ys}, are similar to the ones used in \cite{Her13} and \cite{HS15}, which are based on the dyadic Littlewood--Paley projections, and the $U^p,V^p$ spaces first introduced in \cite{KT05}.
+The function spaces $X^s([0,T))$ used to construct the solution in the above theorem, namely those in Definition \ref{def: Xs Ys}, are similar to the ones used in \cite{Her13} and \cite{HS15}, which are based on the dyadic Littlewood--Paley projections, and the $U^p,V^p$ spaces introduced in \cite{KT05} (see also \cite{MR1827277}).

 \begin{remark}[On the large-data global well-posedness] A natural and important question is whether the small-data global well-posedness result can be extended to the large-data setting for both the defocusing and focusing nonlinearities.
-We believe this is a challenging yet feasible problem.
 As observed in previous large-data works on manifolds such as \cite{IP12duke,IP12CMP,PTW14}, at least for the defocusing case, the large-data global well-posedness and scattering results on Euclidean spaces \cite{Iteam08,RV07} can be treated as a black box, and it would then suffice to establish several key properties of the linear Schr\"odinger flow such as Lemmas 4.3 and 7.3 of \cite{IP12duke}.
-However, the current absence of any $L^p$-Strichartz estimates on $\mathbb{R}\times\mathbb{S}^3$ for $p<4$ creates substantial obstacles to proving those properties.
-We leave the resolution of this interesting problem to future work.
+However, the current absence of any scale-invariant $L^p$-Strichartz estimates on $\mathbb{R}\times\mathbb{S}^3$ for $p<4$ creates substantial obstacles to proving those properties; see Section \ref{subsec: Strichartz on RS3} for further discussions.

 \end{remark}